mateuszjurewicz/notes_public/Machine Learning.md

 Definitions of concepts, practical tips, possibly notes on select papers.
 Goal is to solidify understanding by writing things down / explaining them to myself.

+### Skip-Connections

+Aka `Shortcut Connections` are a way to prevent very deep models from being hard to optimize.
+There are cases where a shallower model, with fewer layers, will perform better (even on the training set) than a deeper one, even if only identity layers were added.
+The problem of optimization can become harder for a deeper model.

+Skip-connections solve this by either adding the output of an earlier layer directly to the output of later layers (skipping some layers) like in ResNet (residual connections) or by concatenating it, like in DenseNet.
+Whilst batch normalization and proper weights initialization by themselves should prevent the vanishing / exploding gradient problem, in practice these skip connections appear helpful too.

 ### Affinity Propagation

 Is an adaptive clustering algorithm, a step above K-means, because it automatically chooses the optimal number of clusters (so it's adaptive).
 However, it still depends on so called "prototypes", i.e. it tries to learn what the prototype point for each cluster would be, and assigns points based on the distance from it.
 Thus it skews towards clusters in the shape of circles.
 This leads to incorrect assignments when the data consists of e.g. two crescents latching onto each other.
 An example of such a case can be seen [here](https://youtu.be/5O4aPDpRHpA?t=667).
 The step above this is DBSCAN, which solves for different cluster shapes (not just dispersions) - but DBSCAN doesn't guarantee that it will assign every element to a cluster (that depends on chosen parameters).